drivendataorg/erdantic/docs/docs/forward-references.md

 ## Untransformed String Forward References

-Under the hood, forward references usually—but not always—get converted from a string to a `typing.ForwardRef` (or in Python <3.7.4, `typing._ForwardRef`) instances.
+Under the hood, forward references usually—but not always—get converted from a string to a `typing.ForwardRef` instances.
 These objects track metadata about the type annotation, including what they get evaluated to.

 Unfortunately, sometimes the annotations remain as unconverted strings, and erdantic is unable to handle those cases.
 In such cases, erdantic will error with a `StringForwardRefError`.
-To work around that, you can explicitly declare those annotations with `typing.ForwardRef` (or `typing._ForwardRef` for Python <3.7.4).
+To work around that, you can explicitly declare those annotations with `typing.ForwardRef`.

 === "Pydantic"